JuliaPluto/PlutoSliderServer.jl/README.md

 TBA: There will be a simple 1.2.3. checklist to get this running on heroku for your own repository.
 It is designed to be used in a **containerized** environment (such as heroku, docker, digitalocean apps, ...), in a **push to deploy** setting.

-# What alternatives are there to this package?
+# Similar/alternative packages

+## Generating HTML exports
+There are many packages that *evaluate literate Julia documents to generate HTML or PDF output*!

 The most similar project is [PlutoStaticHTML.jl](https://github.com/rikhuijzer/PlutoStaticHTML.jl).
-That package generates pure HTML websites from Pluto notebooks whereas PlutoSliderServer generates HTML + Javascript websites.
-This means that PlutoSliderServer can support more Pluto features and, hence, is closer to running the notebook in Pluto.
-On the other hand, PlutoStaticHTML can be styled with CSS which is useful when you want to hide all code in case of a static dashboard, for example, or when you want to embed a Pluto notebook inside Documenter.jl.

-Other Julia packages which evaluate code and can generate HTML or PDF output are Documenter.jl, Franklin.jl, Books.jl and Weave.jl.
-Weave.jl is the most similar to this package in the sense that it can also evaluate their own notebook variant.
-The Weave notebook variant is heavily inspired by R Markdown.
-Books.jl has yet another notebook variant and is specialized in creating Books.jl.
-However, Books.jl isn't very easy to use.
-Franklin.jl is a more general site generator, but has code evaluation possibilities too; and Documenter.jl generates documentation sites and has code evaluation too.
+This package generates **static** HTML files from Pluto notebooks, meaning that they do not require JavaScript to load: cell inputs and outputs are stored directly as HTML.
+(PlutoSliderServer.jl uses the same technique as the "Export to HTML" button inside Pluto: an HTML file is generated with no contents, but with an embedded data stream containing the *editor state*.
+This HTML file loads Pluto's JS assets and displays this state just like the editor would.)

+This means that the output of PlutoSliderServer.jl will look exactly the same as what you see while writing the notebook.
+Output from PlutoStaticHTML.jl is more minimal, which means that it loads faster, it can be styled with CSS, and it can more easily be embedded within other web pages (like Documenter.jl sections).

+Other Julia packages which export to HTML/PDF, but not necessarily with Pluto notebook files as input, include:
+- Documenter.jl
+- Franklin.jl
+- Books.jl
+- Weave.jl

+## Slider server
+PlutoSliderServer is the only package that lets you run a *slider server* for Pluto notebooks (an interactive site to interact with a Pluto notebook through `@bind`).

+There are alternatives for running a Julia-backed interactive site if your code is *not* a Pluto notebook, including [JSServe.jl](https://github.com/SimonDanisch/JSServe.jl), [Stipple.jl](https://github.com/GenieFramework/Stipple.jl) and [Dash.jl](https://github.com/plotly/Dash.jl), each with their own philosophy and ideal use case. *(Feel free to suggest others!)*

+## Precomputer slider server
+[PlutoStaticHTML.jl](https://github.com/rikhuijzer/PlutoStaticHTML.jl) also [has this feature](https://github.com/rikhuijzer/PlutoStaticHTML.jl/pull/39)!
+Currently the support is limited to a couple of PlutoUI components, but more general [AbstractPlutoDingetjes.jl integration](https://docs.juliahub.com/AbstractPlutoDingetjes/UHbnu/1.1.4/#AbstractPlutoDingetjes.Bonds.possible_values-Tuple{Any}) might come soon.

+If you code is *not* a Pluto notebook, then [JSServe.jl](https://github.com/SimonDanisch/JSServe.jl) also has precomputing abilities, with a different approach and philosophy.

 # Authentication and security
 Since this server is a new and experimental concept, we highly recommend that you run it inside an isolated environment.
 While visitors are not able to change the notebook code, it is possible to manipulate the API to set bound values to arbitrary objects.
 For example, when your notebook uses `@bind x Slider(1:10)`, the API could be used to set the `x` to `9000`, `[10,20,30]` or `"👻"`.